Balaji Stonecrete

 ARCH DESIGNS

-Glass aggregate plaster, when used for facades, serves not only as an aesthetic enhancement but also brings several functional benefits and advantages, particularly for building facades, which make it an appealing choice in both residential and commercial construction:
+Glass aggregate plaster, when used for facades, interiors, and exterior wall designs, serves not only as an aesthetic enhancement but also offers several functional benefits.
+It is a preferred choice for both residential and commercial construction due to its durability, sustainability, and unique texture appeal.

 Aesthetic Versatility